tgroechel/F17-280/lab01/README.md

 ## Project 1
 - Setup is tricky, come to OH if you are struggling
 - Tests and why
+- LOOK AT THE REQUIRES CLAUSE FOR TESTING

 ## Extra if ya'll want
 - Vectors